-Do you want to know more about the colorectal cancer screening program?
+Do you want to know more about Health PEI’s colorectal cancer screening program?

-In many cases, colon cancer starts as polyps in the colon without any warning signs.
-Polyps can become cancer over time.
-Cancer can grow big.
-It can spread beyond the bowel to other organs, causing obstruction, bleeding and pain.
-Untreated colorectal cancer can cause many problems and ultimately you can die from colorectal cancer.
-To treat colorectal cancer early you need to find it at an early stage.
+Colorectal cancer often begins, without any warning signs, as polyps in the colon.
+Over time, these polyps can turn into cancer.
+Untreated colorectal cancer can cause many problems.
+It can spread from the bowel to other organs, causing obstruction, bleeding, and pain.
+Ultimately, you can die from colorectal cancer.
+Finding and treating it at an early stage improves your chances of survival.

-Colorectal cancer screening is checking the colon for polyps or cancer in people who don’t show any symptoms.
+The colorectal cancer screening program checks for colonic polyps and colon cancer in people who don’t show any symptoms.

 How common is colorectal cancer in Prince Edward Island?

-Colorectal cancer is the second most common cancer in men and women.
+Colorectal cancer is the second-most common cancer in men and women.

-Every third day an Islander is diagnosed with colorectal cancer.
+Every 3 days, an Islander is diagnosed with colorectal cancer.

-More than half of all colorectal cancer patients survive the disease 5 or more years.
+More than half of all colorectal cancer patients survive the disease for 5 or more years.

-94% of colorectal cancer occurs in adults aged 50+ (About 126 people are diagnosed each year and 119 adults are aged 50+)
+94% of colorectal cancer occurs in people 50 years of age or older.

 Benefits

-Colorectal Cancer screening with the right follow-ups can lower the number of deaths from colorectal cancer.
+Combined with the right follow-up, colorectal cancer screening can lower the number of deaths from colorectal cancer.

-Early detection of colorectal cancer may mean less treatment and less time spent recovering.
+Early detection of colorectal cancer can mean less treatment and less time spent recovering.

 Limitations

-Sometimes test results can be disturbing, and you might think you have cancer even though you don’t.
-By completing a colonoscopy colorectal cancer or polyps can be excluded or confirmed.
+Sometimes, test results can be worrying, and you might think you have cancer even though you don’t.
+A colonoscopy can rule out or confirm colorectal cancer or polyps.

-Sometimes a test may not detect cancer even though it is present.
-This is because polyps do not always bleed or the sample taken may have missed blood.
+Sometimes, a test may not detect cancer even when it is present.
+This is because polyps don’t always bleed or because the sample that was taken missed blood.

 What testing options are there?